jacadzaca/efficient_minecraft/README.md

 ```bash
 docker inspect -f "{{ .NetworkSettings.IPAddress }}" <containerNameOrId>
 ```
-The serveri s now up and running.
+The server is now up and running.
 You can now safely remove the script files:
 ```bash
 rm build_image.sh create_*
 ```